-The modern electric vehicle doesn’t just benefit from more efficient electricity usage, but also more efficient production of that electricity.
+The modern electric vehicle benefits from more efficient electricity usage and more efficient electricity production.
 Modern electrical production requires less fuel – even coal-burning plants are more efficient than in the past.
 The electricity needed for today’s electric vehicle is less environmentally damaging than any full-gasoline-powered vehicle on the road.

 Con: Lagging Infrastructure

 The infrastructure across the United States for electric vehicles has improved greatly over the years.
 Power points and charging stations have increased hand over fist.
 Still, they are limited to areas expecting electric vehicles, and they can’t be guaranteed wherever you go.
 Vacation rentals, hotels and motels, and restaurants aren’t all equipped for charging while you’re going about your business.
 You’ll still need to be attentive to your range and available charging spots and plan your trips accordingly.
 Forget about going too far off the beaten path or heading into the deep woods on a camping trip.

 Pro: Cheaper, Less Frequent Maintenance